Meeting and surpassing all audience expectations every day, it's Rush Limbaugh.

 My economic and energy proposals are going to kill jobs.

-And you better understand that, and you better like that.
+And you better understand that.

 That's what we have to do to save ourselves from climate change.

-But don't worry because we are going to come up with a bunch of government programs, and we will pay you what you were earning when you were working.
+But don't worry because we are going to come up with a bunch of government programs and we will pay you what you were earning when you were working.

 We will make sure you don't suffer when you lose your job.